wasilibs/nottinygc/README.md

 tinygo build -o main.wasm -gc=custom -tags=custommalloc -target=wasi -scheduler=none main.go
 ```

-If using unreleased TinyGo 0.28+, you will also need to add the `nottinygc_finalizer` build tag.
+If using TinyGo 0.28+, you will also need to add the `nottinygc_finalizer` build tag.

 ### Using with Envoy